 - Cook over medium-low heat, stirring occasionally, until softened, about 8 to 10 minutes.

 - Meanwhile, in a small bowl , sift together coconut flour, remaining ¼ tsp of salt and baking powder, set aside.
-In a large bowl whisk together eggs, kefir (or coconut yogurt) and whisk in flour mixture until fully incorporated and slightly thickened.
+In a large bowl whisk together eggs, yogurt (or kefir) and whisk in flour mixture until fully incorporated and slightly thickened.

 - Fold in the cooked vegetables and basil.
 Scrape mixture into prepared pan.